VeronightTang/Arduino-lessons-for-grade-7/projects/01_blink_LED/README.md

 ## Project Overview

 This project teaches:
-- Reading button inputs
+- The recognition and application of the built-in LED on the development board
-- Controlling servo angles using the Servo library
+- How to write simple control code to realize the on-off switching of LED lights
-- Debouncing and basic logic control
+- The use of delay functions to control the time interval of electronic component actions

 ---